No tax rebate under Section 87A on short-term capital gains, taxpayers asked to clear dues by Dec: CBDT - www.lokmattimes.com

 New Delhi, Sep 23 The Central Board of Direct Taxes (CBDT) has once again clarified that taxpayers cannot ...

-New Delhi, Sep 23 The Central Board of Direct Taxes (CBDT) has once again clarified that taxpayers cannot claim tax rebate under Section 87A on income that is taxed at special rates, such as short-term capital gains (STCG).
+New Delhi, Sep 23 The Central Board of Direct Taxes (CBDT) has once again clarified that taxpayers cannot claim tax rebate under Section 87A of the Income Tax Act on income that is taxed at special rates, such as short-term capital gains (STCG).

-In financial year 2023-24, many taxpayers claimed rebate on short-term capital gains, but the Income Tax department denied their requests and raised demands for the pending taxes.
+In the financial year 2023-24, many taxpayers claimed a rebate on short-term capital gains, but the Income Tax department denied their requests and raised demands for the pending taxes.

 The department has now asked such taxpayers to clear their dues by December 31, 2025.
 This applies even to those cases where the rebate was mistakenly given earlier.

-CBDT, in its circular dated September 19, said that in several cases, returns were processed incorrectly, and rebate was allowed on incomes chargeable to special tax rates.
+The CBDT, in its circular dated September 19, said that in several cases, returns were processed incorrectly, and a rebate was allowed on incomes chargeable to special tax rates.

 These mistakes are now being corrected, and fresh demands are being raised.
 The circular also warned that any delay in payments could attract interest under Section 220(2) of the I-T Act.